Euclid Quick Data Release (Q1). The first Euclid view of Planck galaxy protocluster candidates at cosmic noon: Introduction

 \section{Introduction}

-Large-scale structure in the Universe forms hierarchically via the gravitational collapse of initial density perturbations.
-This is distributed in the form of a complex cosmic web network of filaments, walls, voids, and nodes.
-The most massive nodes, at the intersection of filaments, are the sites of clusters of galaxies and of their high-redshift progenitors, usually called `protoclusters' \citep[e.g.,][]{Overzier2016,alberts22,remus2023}.
-Understanding how the present largest gravitationally bound structures, namely clusters of galaxies, transitioned from an early protocluster stage, is a key question in the process of matter assembly in the Universe.
+Large-scale structure in the Universe forms hierarchically via the gravitational collapse of initially low-amplitude density perturbations.
+Mass is distributed in the form of a complex cosmic web network of filaments, walls, voids, and nodes.
+The most massive nodes, at the intersection of filaments, are the sites of clusters of galaxies and of their high-redshift progenitors, usually called `protoclusters' \citep{Overzier2016,alberts22,remus2023}.
+Understanding the transition of the present largest gravitationally bound structures, namely clusters of galaxies, from an early protocluster stage is key if we are to understand the full process of matter assembly in the Universe.

 The most common definition for a protocluster is an overdensity in the matter field that should reach a virial mass of at least $10^{14} M_\odot$ at $z=0$ under the spherical collapse model \citep{chiang2013,muldrew2015,Overzier2016,chiang2017,alberts22,remus2023}.
-Although this definition is relevant when dealing with simulations, it is more difficult to use with observational data.
-Indeed, protoclusters have mainly been detected as galaxy overdensities; however, in their final state, their most massive parts are the dark matter halo mass (80$-$85\%) and the intracluster medium (10$-$12\%).
-Although both of these masses are linked by assuming virialisation, the intracluster medium in protoclusters is cooler by several orders of magnitudes than what is needed for current instruments to detect it.
-Another solution to measure their masses would be to pick galaxy overdensities that act as gravitational lenses, but this would restrict us to only study a handful of candidates.
-Therefore, instead of the mass-based definition, we follow \cite{gouin2022}, who found from simulations that there is a 92\% chance that a structure composed of at least seven gravitationally bound star-forming galaxies is a protocluster.
-Earlier works \citep{casey2016} reached similar conclusions based on the observation of dusty star-forming galaxies.
+Although this definition is relevant when dealing with numerical simulations, it is more difficult to use with observational data.
+Indeed, protoclusters have mainly been detected as galaxy overdensities; however, in their final state, their most massive components are the dark matter halo (80$-$85\%) and the baryonic intracluster medium (10$-$12\%) \citep{fukugita2004,ettori2003,gonzalez2013,eckert2016,chiu2016}.
+Fortunately, it has been shown that star-forming galaxies act as good tracers for protoclusters \citep{casey2016}.
+This leads to another definition more relevant for observations: \cite{gouin2022} showed from simulations that overdensities at redshift $z>1.3$ containing at least seven gravitationally bound star-forming galaxies have a 92\% chance of being protoclusters.